 My lab group studies the evolutionary ecology of infectious disease.
 From disease in conservation and human health to the evolution of parasite host range and virulence, we focus on questions with a theoretical basis and an applied focus.
 I am particularly interested in factors that influence disease transmission such as host community composition, environmental conditions, and susceptibility.
-Most of our research involves ranaviral disease in amphibians, but I have also been working on tick-borne disease in small mammal communities.
+Most of our research involves ranaviral disease and detecting pathogens (e.g., Bd, Bsal) in amphibians, but we also work on tick-borne disease in small mammal communities.
 We are more excited by interesting question than the particular system.
 And statistics, oddly enough.